+We estimate Eq.
+(5) as in Table 9, column (3), but with the following two modifications.
 We first allocate retail and institutional investors into bins by account value, account turnover, or account breadth.
 Account value bins correspond to one segment of the log 10 scale, turnover bins are five equally spaced bins on the unit interval, and log number of firms in an account's portfolio is spaced over the range [1,8).
-Second, for each of our right-hand side variables, we include the interaction of the variable with the account value bins, turnover ratio bins, or number of firm bins, respectively.
+Second, for each of our right-hand side variables, we include the interaction of the variable with the bins.